Academically/Intellectually Gifted Program (AIG) » Frequently Asked Questions

 A

 You can request the school's Gifted Education Team to review your child’s performance.
-They will use the multiple criteria that governs initial placement of the student in the AIG program.
-If your child demonstrates a need for differentiation under this criteria, the team can provide these services.
+They will use the multiple criteria that govern the initial placement of the student in the AIG program.
+If your child demonstrates a need for differentiation under these criteria, the team can provide these services.
 If at the time of review your child does not meet the criteria, he/she will not receive services.
-A student may however be placed on a “wait and watch” for future consideration and this may involve additional testing to be placed back in the program.
+A student may, however, be placed on a “wait and watch” for future consideration, and this may involve additional testing to be placed back in the program.